Hungary Defense and Official Development Assistance

 1985 - 2016 | Yearly | Person | World Bank

 HU: Armed Forces Personnel: Total data was reported at 39,800.000 Person in 2016.
 This records an increase from the previous number of 38,500.000 Person for 2015.
-HU: Armed Forces Personnel: Total data is updated yearly, averaging 47,400.000 Person from Dec 1985 to 2016, with 29 observations.
+HU: Armed Forces Personnel: Total data is updated yearly, averaging 47,400.000 Person from Dec 1985 (Median) to 2016, with 29 observations.
 The data reached an all-time high of 109,000.000 Person in 1989 and a record low of 34,587.000 Person in 2010.
 HU: Armed Forces Personnel: Total data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Hungary – Table HU.World Bank.WDI: Defense and Official Development Assistance.
 Armed forces personnel are active duty military personnel, including paramilitary forces if the training, organization, equipment, and control suggest they may be used to support or replace regular military forces.; ; International Institute for Strategic Studies, The Military Balance.; Sum; Data for some countries are based on partial or uncertain data or rough estimates.

 Last Frequency Range